wavemaker/docs/learn/app-development/app-security/openid-auth.md

 - **Easy maintainance of usernames and passwords**: Open ID stops proliferation of username, passwords enabling reuse of identify from providers such as Google, Apple & Facebook.
 Developers also benefit from not needing store usernames and passwords.

 - **Lower Password security risks**: Open ID providers do not share passwords with any website and protect online identity.
-You can easily change open ID password in case of any security compromise.
+You can easily change Open ID password in case of any security compromise.

 - **Simple Sign-up process**: With WaveMaker, developer delegates authentication to Open ID providers like Google, Facebook, Okta, Auth0 or any other Open ID standards.
 You login with a single click, avoiding the efforts and time to feed the redundant information to use an application.